oz/cyprio.net/README.md

 # License

  * The haskell program `site.hs` is public domain.
- * All other contents are copyright Arnaud Berthomier.
+ * All other contents are © Arnaud Berthomier.

 [hakyll]: http://jaspervdj.be/hakyll/
 [stylus]: http://learnboost.github.io/stylus/